moduware/morph-list-view/README.md

 List view container component

+The morph components are currently being updated to use lit element as base class instead of polymer.
+Polymer 3.0 version will reside in the polymer-3.0 branch.
+Most of the morph components master branch are already using lit element plus the versions in the npm registry are also using the lit element.

 `morph-list-view` is the containing parent element for other list view components like `morph-list-view-item`, `morph-list-view-title`, `morph-list-view-divider`.
 These list item components changes its appearance based on the whether the platform or device is IOS or Android.

 ## Getting Started